shadow-robot/fh_documentation/docs/user_guide/9_changelog.md

 * Improvements of the manipulation pipeline: Check the plan until place
 * Delete old logs when we exceed limit
 * Export robot states from mongo to python/yaml
-* Implement a proper way to setup the configuration of optoforce sensors for hand h

 #### Version 0.2.43